 The PSRP is a series of policy actions, operational, governance, and financial interventions to be implemented for five years (2017–2021) to RESET the Nigerian Electricity Supply Industry (NESI) for future growth.
 The PSRP lays out plans to improve the financial capacity of NBET and improve the viability of the distribution companies in the country.

 Hon.
-Minister of Power, Works & Housing, Mr Babatunde Fashola, SAN speaking on the theme, “The Federal Government Commitment to the Power Sector Recovery Programme (PSRP)” during a Media Engagement Workshop on the PSRP at the Auditorium o
+Minister of Power, Works & Housing, Mr Babatunde Fashola, SAN speaking on the theme, “The Federal Government Commitment to the Power Sector Recovery Programme (PSRP)” during a Media Engagement Workshop on the PSRP at the Auditorium of the Ministry of Power, Works and Housing Headquarters, Power House, Maitama, Abuja, FCT.

 A dedicated team was established to coordinate and monitor the implementation of the programme.
 The PSRP Implementation Monitoring Team reports to the Economic Management Team, which is chaired by the Vice-President.